simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Mar 10 2024 1213 UTC.

-Radio Blackout Forecast for Mar 10-Mar 12 2024
+Radio Blackout Forecast for Mar 11-Mar 13 2024

-              Mar 10        Mar 11        Mar 12
+              Mar 11        Mar 12        Mar 13
-R1-R2           20%           20%           20%
+R1-R2           25%           25%           25%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: There is a slight chance for R1 (Minor) radio blackouts over the next three days.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.

 ```